mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 ### Using t-SNE

 t-SNE is one of the reduction methods providing another way of visually inspecting similaries in data sets.
-I won't go into details of how t-SNE works, but if you want to know more later you can look at my [t-SNE tutorial](/t-sne/).
+I won't go into details of how t-SNE works, but it won't hold is back from using it here. if you want to know more about t-SNE later, you can look at my [t-SNE tutorial](/t-sne/).
 Let's dive right into creating a t-SNE solution:
 ```r
 library(Rtsne)